CouncilRockProducts/python-ubus-rpc/README.md

 Disclaimer
 ----------

-openwrt-ubus-rpc was created for my own use, and for others who may wish to experiment with personal Internet of Things systems.
+openwrt-ubus-rpc was created for [Noltari](https://github.com/Noltari)'s own use, and for others who may wish to experiment with personal Internet of Things systems.

 This software is provided without warranty, according to the GNU Public Licence version 2, and should therefore not be used where it may endanger life, financial stakes or cause discomfort and inconvenience to others.